arnedb/tsfuse/README.md

 ## Installation

-TSFuse requires Python 3 and the following packages:
+TSFuse requires Python 3 and is available on PyPI:

-- Cython>=0.28.5
-- numpy>=1.16.1

-These packages can be installed using pip:

-    pip install "cython>=0.28.5" "numpy>=1.16.1"
+    pip install tsfuse

-To install the latest unreleased version of TSFuse from GitHub:
+Alternatively, you can install the latest, unreleased version from GitHub:

     pip install git+https://github.com/arnedb/tsfuse#egg=tsfuse